Setting up Web Access

 -

-In the IIS Manager, in the left pane (Connections), select the server item and click Restart in the Actions panel on the right.
+In the left pane (Connections), select the server item and click 'Restart' in the Actions panel on the right.